lancenacabuan/shared/README.md

 ---

-### Living Out Our Holy Calling
+## Living Out Our Holy Calling

-Living a life that glorifies God, emulates Christ, and is set apart requires intentionality and dependence on God’s grace.
-Through Theosis, we are transformed into Christ’s image by the Holy Spirit.

-- **Pursue Christlikeness**: Let Christ’s character guide your decisions.
-- **Seek Holiness**: Surrender to God’s refining work daily.
-- **Rely on Grace**: Trust in the Spirit’s power to transform you.
-- **Reflect God’s Glory**: Be a light in the world, pointing others to God.
+Living out our holy calling means embracing *Theosis*—becoming more like Christ and reflecting God’s glory.
+We glorify God by aligning our lives with His purpose, emulating Christ’s humility, love, and obedience.
+Through holiness, we set ourselves apart for God’s work, continually transformed by the Holy Spirit.

+Our union with Christ shapes our identity and empowers us to live in victory over sin, reflecting His divine nature.
+As we trust in the Spirit’s work, we grow more into His likeness, being transformed into His image from glory to glory.

-Through Theosis, we participate in God’s divine nature and reflect His glory.
-This is our calling for today and our eternal destiny: to be united with Him, transformed by His Spirit, and conformed to His image.
-Let us embrace this journey with joy, humility, and faith, trusting that God will complete His work in us.
+Theosis is not just a future hope, but a present reality.
+It is the journey of becoming who we were meant to be—united with God, transformed by His Spirit, and conformed to Christ’s image.
+Let us embrace this journey with joy, trusting God to complete His work in us.
+Through His grace, we can reflect His glory to the world around us.